A blueberry mojito is a fun summer twist on a refreshing rum cocktail. Make it a delicious mocktail by simply leaving out the alcohol!

 Top with the sugar.

 Using a muddler or wooden spoon, crush everything together in the bottom of the glass mashing until the sugar starts to dissolve into the fruit.

-Give your drink a stir to mix everything together.
+Give your drink a gentle stir to mix everything together.

 Tips on Blueberry Mojitos

 Warm or even room temperature cocktail syrup will cause your ice to melt faster, watering down your drink.
 Make your syrup 4 to 24 hours ahead of time.
 I often make mine first thing in the morning so it's ready for happy hour.

 Yes!
 For the syrup, add them into the pot frozen and just increase the cook time by 3-4 minutes.
 For the cocktail, thaw the blueberries before adding them to your glass.